-Limit his activities and place him in an area where he can be kept quiet and is unlikely to become stressed.
-An indoor room where he is separated from children and other pets is a good place for a sick dog.
+If your dog is sick, limit their activities and place them in an area where your dog can be kept quiet and is unlikely to become stressed.
+An indoor room where they are separated from children and other pets is a good place for a sick dog.
 You can place a humidifier in the room to help alleviate your dog's runny nose and congestion.
-A warm blanket or bed to lay in may help keep him more comfortable.
+A warm blanket or bed to lay in may help keep them more comfortable.
 Avoid table scraps and treats until your dog is feeling better.
 These items can be difficult to digest and may upset a sick dog's stomach.

-If your dog seems healthy and then rapidly develops chills, tremors, vomiting or other symptoms of illness, these may be the symptoms of poisoning rather than a cold or fever.
-Ingesting poison can cause a dog to start shaking, trembling or even have seizures.
-Seizures, which in some cases may be mistaken for "chills," can also be caused by heat stroke and canine epilepsy.
-If your dog is experiencing the chills without a fever or exposure to unusually cold weather, has a sudden onset of symptoms or intermittently seems to suffer from shaking or trembling, take your pet to the veterinarian immediately.
+If your dog seems healthy and then rapidly develops chills, tremors, vomiting, or other symptoms of illness, these may be symptoms of poisoning rather than a cold or fever.
+Ingesting poison can cause a dog to start shaking or trembling, or they can even have seizures.
+Seizures, which in some cases may be mistaken for chills, can also be caused by heat stroke, canine epilepsy, and a number of other serious conditions, such as cancer, pancreatitis, and diseases of the immune system.